For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Starting university is a daunting time in every budding student’s life.
 So many questions and discoveries to be made!

-This Student City Guide seeks to provide curious freshers and current students alike with helpful facts and information about your university city.
+These Student City Guides seek to provide curious freshers and current students alike with helpful facts and information about your university city.

-So without further ado make sure you take in this guide in order to make sure that you're getting the best out of your student city and life at university!
+So without further ado, make sure you take in this guide to make sure that you're getting the best out of your student city and life at university!

 Lancaster: Key facts